 People who visit your website come to find your content, not to see ads or get prompted with a million different offers.

-If you want more control over your ads you can try Repixel which pays your for every visitor.
+If you want more control over your ads, you can try Repixel, which pays you for every visitor.

-Repixeling is a form of online advertising where non-competitive companies or brands from the same industry target visitors of each other’s websites for example, lets say if you run an eating blog, an online store that sells food times, or a food app looking to acquire downloads, would likely be very interested in tagging your visitors so that they can serve Facebook or Instagram Ads to them later.
-The best thing is you can approve and deny any advertiser that don’t you want to work with also you can set your own price in the form of a CPM (cost per thousand page views) Once the connection between blogger and advertiser is formed, the blogger gets paid for every 1000 page views.
+Repixeling is a form of online advertising where non-competitive companies or brands from the same industry target visitors of each other’s websites.
+For example, if you run an eating blog, an online store that sells food times, or a food app looking to acquire downloads, they would likely be very interested in tagging your visitors so that they can serve Facebook or Instagram Ads to them later.
+The best thing is that you can approve or deny any advertiser that you don’t want to work with, and you can also set your own price in the form of a CPM (cost per thousand page views).
+Once the connection between blogger and advertiser is formed, the blogger gets paid for every 1000 page views.